gzt/gzt-blog/content/about.md

 I'm Geoff Thompson, a PhD candidate at the Department of Statistics at Iowa State University.
 I should be defending this summer (2020).
 My research interests have been in clustering and other classification problems as well as unsupervised or semisupervised learning.
+I have also worked in the statistical consulting group as the university in addition to my research.
+You can see my software on my [github](https://github.com/gzt) and, below, in my list of projects, you can see some of the work i've done.

 But, generally, a lot of aspects of going from large messy real-world data to the truth of what is going on.
 I work on the "Model" part of the "Import, Tidy, Transform, Visualize, and Model Data" formulation of Data Science.